TAKE A HIKE

 Jackman, ME Upper Kennebec Valley Region

-Distance: 1.5 miles round trip from trailhead Difficulty: Easy to Moderate
+Distance: 1.5 miles round trip from the trailhead

 Magic Falls Trail on the Kennebec River